Investments growth icon

 Yes, though the rules are slightly different for Lifetime ISAs: you’ll still only be able to deposit up to the £4,000 annual limit, regardless of the APS amount.

 No, you don’t have to stay with the ISA provider of the deceased.
-This means you’re free to compare ISA rates to find the very best account for your APS funds, though just make sure that your new provider accepts APS ISAs, as not all do.
+This means you’re free to compare ISA rates to find the very best account for your inherited funds, though just make sure that your new provider accepts the APS uplift, as not all do.
 You can see those that do by clicking the “View further details” link on our ISA charts to find all relevant information.

 What if there are investments held in the ISA?